Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

         - podinfo.apps.kronform.pius.dev
         secretName: podinfo-tls-secret
 ```
-Of special not are the annotations on the `ingress` values in our `HelmRelease`, which ensure that cert manager and external-dns notice the ingress and do their jobs.
+Of special note are the annotations on the `ingress` values in our `HelmRelease`, which ensure that cert manager and external-dns notice the ingress and do their jobs.

 Sure enough, navigating to `https://podinfo.apps.kronform.pius.dev/` gives us back our lovely..
 Squid or whatever!

 ![Podinfo Screenshot](podinfo.png)

+Our cluster is starting to become really damn cool!
+Only it's not really a *cluster* per se.
+It's just a single node vibing by itself in some datacenter in Germany.

+In Part V we'll commission some more hardware from Hetzner and see if we can get them speaking the same language.